brianfiszman/nestjs-onion-architecture-boilerplate/__test__/readme.md

 In most cases, it doesn’t require new testing.
 Small changes to existing tests should be enough.
 The expected outcome of refactoring is to have all tests passed before and after the code has been changed.

 ### Anatomy
-Sigue las siguientes recomendaciones para que tus tests sean mas legibles y sigan el correcto estandar del proyecto.
+Follow the next recommendations so that your tests are more readable and follow the correct standard of the project.
-#### 1- Incluye 3 partes al nombrar cada test
+#### 1- Includes 3 parts when naming each test
 1. **What is being tested?** For example, the ProductsService.addNewProduct method
 2. **Under what circumstances and scenario?** For example, no price is passed to the method
 3. **What is the expected result?** For example, the new product is not approved